-Remember: A jarring transition isn't a good transition.
-Especially while lightening up strands, Baumhauer lauds the power of subtlety.
+Remember: A jarring transition is more often than not, not a good transition.
+Especially if you're lightening up your strands, Baumhauer lauds the power of subtlety.
 "Sometimes a few well-placed highlights or a brightening gloss can change the hair's entire look," she says.

 Unfortunately, falling in love with your new color isn't enough.
 You need to make sure you have the correct products to keep the color bright and beautiful.
 Speaking from experience, going lighter can incur some serious damage to the hair cuticle.
 Rez suggests stocking up on nourishing treatments to maintain health post-appointment.
 Try Olaplex No.3 Hair Perfector ($28), which heals broken bonds in individual strands.
 "If you are wanting to go darker, make sure you have color-safe shampoos that won't strip your color and/or shampoos that enhance the tone of your new color," says Rez.
-Reach for a pigmented treatment that will revive hair while banishing brassiness like eSalon's Tinted Love Color Enhancing Treatment ($15).
+Even better if they're reparative products, like Joico's Defy Damage Shampoo ($19) and Conditioner ($20).
+Reaching for a pigmented treatment that will revive hair while banishing brassiness, like eSalon's Tint Rinse ($15), or amika's Supernova Blonde ($25).

-A color appointment isn't an in-and-out deal.
+A color appointment isn't an in-and-out deal, especially if you're doing creative color.
 It takes time and discussion to achieve a look that will best reflect who you are.
 "Having your hair colored takes time, but it's well worth it," says Baumhauer.
 "Set aside dedicated time for your appointment so you will not feel rushed.
-On average, permanent hair color takes 30 minutes to process and that's without the application or shampooing."
+On average, permanent hair color takes 30 minutes to process, and that's without the application or shampooing."